Rene Alviar: Editorial career

 Alviar did a stint as assistant business editor for the Manila Standard.
 He returned to the PNA as a senior editor from 2008 to 2018.
 He was first a business reporter for the Manila Bulletin in 1982, covering various companies and their government regulatory agency, as well as trade, industry, agricultural, economic and development authorities.
 Alviar's attention to his beat enabled him to be part of the Philippine press delegation in international conferences and Organization of the Petroleum Exporting Countries (OPEC) meetings, including the ones held in Jakarta and Bali in Indonesia, Pennsylvania, California, South Carolina, New Jersey, and Orlando, Florida in the United States.

 Notable coverage

 Alviar argued that after the People Power Revolution, 1986 would also be the year for military officers to defend their wealth.
 In 2021 and 2022, Alviar's weekly columns at Tutubi.ph were written in Filipino, mostly reminding readers of the lessons learned and not learned 50 years after Ferdinand Marcos imposed Martial law in the Philippines.

-Inside beat reporting in Southern Tagalog where Alviar was the most veteran and became the journalist union president, the public was well clued up on the interests of justice related to the killing of journalists through his in-depth articles containing sensitive but official records using the right to information about matters of public concern and interest.
+Alviar was the veteran in beat reporting and became the journalist union president in Southern Tagalog.
+He proactively wrote articles on the killing of journalists containing sensitive yet official records using the right to information about matters of public concern and interest.